Study Skills

 Deep Play Helps Teenagers Learn

-The research indicates that play, rather than something whimsical reserved for children, is integral to the success and well-being of children and adults alike.
 That's why, at Coachbit, we encourage our students to play just as much as we encourage them to focus or study.
-The one should not, and cannot, be done without the other.

 What is 'Deep Play'?